DEVSENSE/phptools-docs/docs/vs/Editor/code-completion.md

 ### Improving Completion

-Code completion is heavily based on type analysis and user's behavior.
+Code completion is heavily based on type analysis and cleannes of the code.
 To improve code completion after `->`, make sure the editor can resolve type of the expression before.
 You can check the type of variables at a specific place by hovering the mouse over it and checking its tooltip.
-If the type is not resolved by the editor correctly, or displays only `mixed` or `object`, additional PHPDoc comments may be provided to improve the completion.
+If the type is not resolved by the editor correctly, or displays only `mixed` or `object`, additional [PHPDoc comments](phpdoc) may be provided to improve the completion.

-PHPDoc can be placed above functions to provide type hints for function parameters (using `@param` tag) and function return type (using `@return` tag).
+[PHPDoc](phpdoc) can be placed above functions to provide type hints for function parameters (using `@param` tag) and function return type (using `@return` tag).
 Additionally, you can write PHPDoc blocks right in the code specifying variable types (e.g. `/** @var MyClass $x */`).

+There are numerous of PHPDoc tags and specialized type notations.
+See [PHPDoc](phpdoc) for more details.

 ### Completing Array Keys